trisulnsm/dinodoc/trisuldocs/docs/ug/ui/modules.md

 To create a new module,

-:::note path
+:::info path

-Select Customize-> UI-> Modules-> Add New Module
+:point_right: Select Customize&rarr; UI&rarr; Modules&rarr; Add New Module

 :::